jakearchibald/idb/README.md

   });

   // This works
-  await db.put('favourite-numbers', [7, 95, 1023], 'Jen');
+  await db.put('favourite-number', 7, 'Jen');
-  // This fails, as the 'favourite-numbers' store expects an array of numbers. await db.put('favourite-numbers', ['Twelve'], 'Jake');
+  // This fails at compile time, as the 'favourite-number' store expects a number. await db.put('favourite-number', 'Twelve', 'Jake');
 }
 ```